 - (3) Claimant's wife had chronic obstructive pulmonary disease (COPD), asthma and other medical conditions, was restricted to a wheelchair, and could not drive to frequent medical appointments.
 Claimant's minor daughter suffered from a heart condition and was treated by a physician in Eugene, Oregon.
 Claimant had to drive his wife and daughter to their medical appointments and often missed work for that reason.
-Claimant's frequent absences from work created a problem for the employer because on days claimant missed work he was not available to supervise employees at job sites. - (4) During the week of August 24 to August 28, 2020, claimant notified the employer that he was unable to be at work due to an emergency.
-Transcript at 6-7; Exhibit 2.
-The bathroom on the lower floor of claimant's residence was in need of immediate repair because it was unusable and his wife was unable to use the bathroom on an upper floor of the residence due to her conditions.
+Claimant's frequent absences from work created a problem for the employer because on days claimant missed work he was not available to supervise employees at job sites. - (4) Around June of 2020, the employer became aware of work behaviors of claimant that concerned them.
+On June 15, 2020, the employer gave claimant a job evaluation that described those work behaviors and told him that those behaviors "will have to be changed immediately."
+Exhibit 1.
+One of those behaviors was described as "Does not report (ask for permission to leave work early)."
+Exhibit 1. - (5) During the week of August 24 to August 28, 2020, claimant notified one of the employer's two owners that he was unable to be at work due to an emergency.
+January 28, 2021 Transcript at 6-7; Exhibit 2.
+The bathroom on the lower floor of claimant's residence was in need of immediate repair because it was unusable and his wife was unable to use the bathroom on an upper floor of the residence due to her medical conditions.
 Exhibit 3.
-The employer's owners became upset with claimant's absences that week because jobs the employer was working on needed a supervisor at the job sites. - (5) On Monday, August 31, 2020, after claimant did not report for work, the employer concluded that was "the final straw" and sent claimant a text message notifying him that it had been decided that claimant was "not able to be in a supervisor role" and that the employer had made arrangements for employer's property in claimant's possession to be picked up from his house that day.
-Transcript at 7; Exhibit 2.
+The other owner became upset with claimant's absences that week because jobs the employer was working on needed a supervisor at the job sites. - (6) On Monday, August 31, 2020, after claimant did not report for work, the employer concluded that was "the final straw" and sent claimant a text message notifying him that it had been decided that claimant was "not able to be in a supervisor role" and that the employer had made arrangements for employer's property in claimant's possession to be picked up from his house that day.
+January 28, 2021 Transcript at 7; Exhibit 2.
 The text message also stated, "We are offering you a job at the position you were hired to do."
 Exhibit 2.
 When an employee came to claimant's residence to pick up his property, she told claimant that he had been "fired" the previous Friday.
-Transcript at 25.
+January 28, 2021 Transcript at 25.
 However, claimant learned that the employer intended to demote him from a supervisory position and also intended to lower his wage back to \$19 per hour.
 Claimant told a co-owner that "he would not come back at the lower wage."
-Transcript at 5-6.
-Thereafter, claimant did not report for work.
+January 28, 2021 Transcript at 6.
+13, 30.
+Thereafter, claimant did not report for work. - (7) The Department maintained data on the median wages for various types of occupations by labor market area.
+Based on Department data, the median wage rate for carpenters in claimant's labor market area of Coquille, Coos Bay, and the southern Oregon coast area in August of 2020 was \$22.34 per hour.
+The data the Department maintained did not distinguish between union and non-union wages or wages for residential and commercial construction. - (8) The employer engaged primarily in non-union, residential construction jobs in claimant's labor market area and had performed such work since 2007.
+Based on the employer's experience, the non-union wage rate for carpenters engaged in residential construction in claimant's labor market area of \$19 per hour was more typical than the Department's median wage rate for carpenters in claimant's labor market of \$22.34 per hour.